eriktks/clin2017st/test/000README.txt

 the accepted output formats.
 Your output files only need to be in one of these formats.

+Please submit an abstract of 200-300 words with your result files, in which you describe your translation methods and the data resources that you have used.

 More information about the shared task can be found on the shared task website: http://ifarm.nl/clin2017st/ .
 Questions abou the shared task can be sent to Erik Tjong Kim Sang erikt(at)xs4all.nl